 2014 Progress in Human Geography Essay Prize

 The PiHG annual essay prize is intended to encourage and highlight high-quality published work in human geography from early career scholars.
 The prize is worth £250 of books from SAGE Ltd. It is awarded to the best essay published by an early career scholar (or scholars) in a year/volume of PiHG.
-For these purposes, 'early career' is normally taken to mean within seven years of completion of a PhD or within seven years of a first full-time permanent academic appointment.
+For these purposes, 'early career' is normally taken to mean within seven years of completion of a PhD or within seven years of a first permanent academic appointment.
 For coauthored papers all the authors must be early career or else lead authors.
-Five papers were assessed by the editors from the 2010 volume, with advice from two members of the international editorial advisory board.
-All the assessors felt that the essays were of a very high quality indeed.
+Four papers were assessed by the editors from the 2013 volume, with advice received from two members of the international editorial advisory board.
+As in previous years all the assessors felt that the essays were of a very high quality indeed.
 It was a pleasure to read them.

 Progress in Human Geography is the peer-review journal of choice for those wanting to know about the state of the art in all areas of human geography research - philosophical, theoretical, thematic, methodological or empirical.
 Concerned primarily with critical reviews of current research, PiHG enables a space for debate about questions, concepts and findings of formative influence in human geography.